dennisbergevin/cypress-cli-select/README.md

 npx cypress-cli-select run --component
 ```

-If you have [@bahmutov/cy-grep](https://github.com/bahmutov/cy-grep) plugin installed in your project, you can also select tests to run by their title.

 You can also include more cli arguments similar to `cypress run`, as the command harnesses the power of [Cypress module API](https://docs.cypress.io/guides/guides/module-api):

 ```bash